Outer Banks Dog Friendly Rentals

 A beach home is the perfect spot to enjoy a beach vacation with your pet.
 Outer Banks pet-friendly homes come in all shapes and all sizes.
 Some even have fenced exercise yards attached to the pool area.
 How cool would it be to swim in your own private pool and watch your pal romp in his play area?
 Now that’s a vacation the whole family will enjoy.

 Before bringing your favorite four-legged friend to the Outer Banks, please review our pet policy.

 Helpful Hints & Travel Tips

 Don’t forget to pack a bag for the dog!
 You'll need a leash, water bowl, any medications (including flea/tick), his/her medical records, treats, and ‘doggie’ bags for waste clean-up.
-For more information, see our article about traveling with your pet to the OBX.
+For more information, see our comprehensive guide to vacationing with Fido.

 Bringing your dog’s favorite toy or bedding along can help your dog feel secure in an unfamiliar place.

 Make sure you allow for rest stops and "bathroom breaks" along the way.

 Don’t assume your love for your dog is shared by everyone.
 All dogs should be controlled by their owner at all times.

 Be sure to pick up after your dog.
 Bags are absolutely necessary, without exception.
 Many beach access areas provide bags for you.
 Be sure to properly dispose of the bag.

 If your pal has a barking problem, he might not be appreciated by the neighbors or the folks sharing the next beach blanket.
 Please respect the privacy of your neighbors.